dgray001/gray_online/PLANS.md

  - Fully customizable hotkeys
  - Drag multiselect
  - Message logic for top of screen (like for pop capped)
+ - Gather points
+ - Can attack when garrisoned (configurable per-unit multiplier where future archers would have more)

+UI Issues:

 Fiddlesticks Plans:
  - Revamp update dialog box